Multi-Agency & Criminal Investigation Defence Representation

-The Crown Prosecution Service (CPS) is an independent body who decide whether to prosecute criminal cases based on the investigations by the police and other organisations such as the DWP, the HMRC, Trading Standards and the Environment Agency.
+The Crown Prosecution Service (CPS) is an independent body who decides whether to prosecute criminal cases based on the investigations.
+This applies to the police and other organisations such as the DWP, the HMRC, Trading Standards and the Environment Agency.

 When making the decision to try a case, the CPS are bound by the Code for Crown Prosecutors, which outlines the principles they must follow.
 The is based on the “Full Code Test” and has two stages:

 - The evidential stage: this is the first stage of the decision; the CPS must evaluate the available evidence and its reliability.
 They must be satisfied that the evidence is sufficient to give a "realistic prospect of conviction”.

 They will also consider what your defence case is likely to be.
 Having good representation and a lawyer who can build you a strong defence case can increase the likelihood of the CPS deciding not to prosecute.
 If the case does not pass the evidential stage, it will not go ahead.

 - The public interest stage: if the case passes the evidential stage, the CPS will determine whether a prosecution is needed in the public interest.

 They will weigh up all the relevant factors and come to a conclusion.
 If they find on balance that a prosecution would be in the public interest, then the case has passed both stages of the test and the prosecution will go ahead.

 CAN I prevent a prosecution from taking place?

 Your best chance of avoiding prosecution is by ensuring that you have an excellent defence case supported by all the evidence there is available.
 Draycott Browne will do their utmost to collate any evidence that supports your case; we will gather any pertinent records and will identify and interview supporting witnesses where possible.

 If you are charged with an offence, Draycott Browne’s Investigation Solicitors offer some of the best legal representation in the UK.